coloringchaos/web-spring-16/assignments/final-practicum.md

 For this WEB practicum, you must create a web page based on the provided photoshop composition.
 You will be evaluated on the completeness of your site, and how accurately you translated photoshop the design.

 You may use Google, your notes and any other example code as a reference for this practicum.
 You may NOT get help (via email, text, etc) from any other person.
+The work must be your own.

 Follow these instructions to get started:

-1. Download [this]() file which includes 1) a .psd composition, 2) an assets folder, and 3) a html skeleton to work from.
+1. Download [this](/web-spring-16/resources/PRACTICUM.zip) file which includes 1) a .psd composition, 2) an assets folder, and 3) a html skeleton to work from.

 2. Once you download the .zip, double click on it to unpack it.